wilsonmar/wilsonmar.github.io/_posts/2018-09-04-salesforce-selenium.md

 ## Frameworks

 A framework should support priortization of <strong>test items</strong> so that the highest risk (named "P1") receive the highest priority (run before those of lowest priority, unless there are technical dependencies).
-There are several classes of tests:
+One (of many) ways to classify automation scripts:

 a.
 "Positive Happy Path"<br />
 b.
 "Negative Happy Path"<br />